mossrake/ai-trust-chain/PROJECT_CONTEXT.md

 - An immutable audit trail for AI decisions
 - A framework for explainable AI
 - Uses a pass-through authentication system
-- A reference implementation of the whitepaper
+- A reference implementation of the Mossrake whitepaper "AI Trust Chain" Version 1.0 https://mossrake.com/ai-trust-chain

 ### What This System IS NOT
 - An authentication/authorization system (delegates to external)